On the computation of $\pi$-flat outputs for differential-delay systems: Operators

 Since the maps $\partial$ and $\delta$ commute, we may extend $\partial$ to $K[\delta]$ by setting $\partial(\delta) = 0$.
 Thus, the ring $\Op = K[\delta,\partial]$---or in more complete notation $K[x;\delta,0][y;\id,\partial]$---is well-defined and has the commutation rules

-where $f(t) \in K$.
+where $a \in K$.
 We call $\Op$ the ring of time-delay differential operators.
 The commutation of $\partial$ and $\delta$ means that this ring is an Ore algebra in the sense of~\cite[Def.~1.2]{ChyzakSalvy_98}.
-Using the formul\ae\ in \cite[Thm.~13]{Jezek_96}, we may extend the action of $\partial$ on the fractions in $K(\delta)$.
+Using the formul\ae\ in \cite[Thm.~13]{Jezek_96}, we may extend the action of $\partial$ to the fractions of $K[\delta]$, denoted by $K(\delta)$.
 Thus, also the ring $\OpFr = K(\delta)[\partial]$ is a well-defined Ore polynomial ring.

-Since $\delta$ is an automorphism, by~\cite[Sect.~7.3]{Cohn_03} we may form the ring of formal Laurent series $K\(\delta\)$ in $\delta$ with coefficients in $K$.
-That is, $K\(\delta\)$ consists of elements of the form
+Since $K(\delta)$ is a division ring, the ring $\OpFr$ will be Euclidean---just as explained above.
+This means that in $\OpFr$ computational tools such as greatest common divisors and certain matrix normal forms become available---see Section~\ref{mat-hyp-reg:sec}---which cannot be calculated within $\Op$.
+This fact will become very important for our algorithms in Subsection~\ref{subsec:pi-flat}